Updated : 22/02/2017

-When promoting, selling or supplying products, companies must give you enough accurate information ( see your right to online information) to enable you to make an informed buying decision.
-If not, their actions may be considered unfair.
-See Redress for steps you can take in response.
+When promoting, selling or supplying products, companies must give you enough accurate information to enable you to make an informed buying decision.
+Find out more about contract information.

 You are protected against 2 main categories of unfair commercial practices: